subversionmedia/covid-data/covid.md

 All 8 states of Peru running mass ivermectin trials show collapse in covid deaths in age 60+ patients immediately following deployment of mass ivermectin treatment https://twitter.com/SandmanRT/status/1368367083386503170/photo/1

+Australia Department of Health admits they banned Ivermectin not because it's ineffective or unsafe, but because having treatments would hinder vaccination efforts https://archive.is/XGId5

+> Firstly, there are a number of significant public health risks associated with taking ivermectin in an attempt to prevent COVID-19 infection rather than getting vaccinated.

 # Social Impact of Pandemic Policy